Vitinho (footballer, born February 2004)

-Vitor Hugo Amorim de Assis (born 18 February 2004), commonly known as Vitinho, is a Brazilian footballer who plays as an attacking midfielder for Goiás, on loan from Cruzeiro.
+Vitor Hugo Amorim de Assis (born 18 February 2004), commonly known as Vitinho, is a Brazilian footballer who plays as an attacking midfielder for Portuguese Primeira Liga club Santa Clara.

 Career

 Born in Campinas, São Paulo, Vitinho was a youth product of hometown side Ponte Preta, and was promoted to the first team in April 2022.
 On 7 August, he renewed his contract until December 2025.

 Vitinho made his senior debut for the Macaca on 28 October 2022, coming on as a second-half substitute for Cássio Gabriel in a 1–1 Série B home draw against Criciúma.
 On 22 December, after just one further first team match, he moved to Cruzeiro and was initially assigned to the under-20 squad.

 Vitinho was promoted to the first team of Cruzeiro in January 2024, and made his club – and Série A – debut on 12 May, replacing Álvaro Barreal in a 1–0 away win over Atlético Goianiense.

+On 13 July 2026, Vitinho signed a three-season contract with Santa Clara in Portugal.